georgesnow/MacPassRevealer/README.md

 MacPass Plugin - Global Keyboard shortcut to hide/unhide MacPass

-In order to use this plugin you have to check off "Load unsecure plugins" and "Force loading of incompatiable Plugins" This is due to the signing of the mplugin, which you can build locally on your machine.
-Or give the compiled version on the release page a run. (this is a beta version so beaware).
+In order to use this plugin you have to check off "Load unsecure plugins" and "Force loading of incompatiable Plugins" This is due to the signing of the mplugin, which you should build locally on your machine.
 I do recommend testing it out before making part of your production use.

 New Features: